 '''

-@our_client_bp.record_once

-def record_logo_path(setup_state):

-setup_state.app.config[

 "FLEXMEASURES_MENU_LOGO_PATH"

 ] = "/path/to/my/logo.svg"

 '''

 Using a custom favicon icon

 The favicon might be an important part of your customisation.
 You probably want your logo to be used.

 First, your blueprint needs to know about a folder with static content (this is fairly common - it's also where you'd put your own CSS or JavaScript files):